wutianze/dnndk-pynqz2/resnet50_caffe/resnet50_pynqz2_guide.md

     cd /resnet50_pynqz2/
     ./resnet50
     ```
-  - When you want to use resnet50 to classify, press the button 's' in your key board and then you can see the picture and result in your window.
+  - When you want to use resnet50 to classify, press the button 's' in your key board and then you can see the result in your window.
   ![show](../images/resnet_show.PNG)